andrew-fowler/cypress-info/PITCHME.md

 +++

-In adopting Cypress we hope to increase the likelihood that tests will be executed and regressions caught, pre-merge.
+In adopting Cypress we hope to increase the likelihood that tests will be executed and increase the likelihood that regressions are caught, quickly and pre-merge.

 ---